jerryingra/Quote-API/README.md

 In this project, you’ll be building a small Express.js web API to store and serve different quotes about computers, coding, and technology.

 ## Credits
 This is a project from codecademy.
-The main.js file only provided arrays of credit card numbers.
+The solution code is in server.js to create routes